SKKbySSK/coast_audio/README.md

 TODO

-There is no pre-built binary for Windows yet.\
+There is no pre-built native library for Windows yet.\
-You need to build the `coast_audio` library manually.
+You need to build it manually.

 ## Usage